-- The company's financial reporting, including interim reports, the corporate governance report and annual report. - Compliance with the group's internal control and risk management processes and review of the overall risk analysis for the group both financial risk and operational risk - with well-defined action plans to minimise risk. - In addition, the following functions/departments provided information on their work: Security, Expansion/Construction, Accounting/ Tax, Logistics, Business Tech and Data Privacy.
-The transfer pricing model, tax matters and matters relating to customs.
-A status - and matters relating to customs.
-A status update regarding tax matters is given at each meeting, which is partly related to the OECD's BEPS project that deals with, among other things, how and where profits in multinational companies are to be taxed.

-- Follow-up of the new IFRS rules was also reviewed in respect of IFRS 16 Leases. - Follow-up of the procurement process for new accounting firm. - Follow-up in the area of privacy (including GDPR). - Follow-up of human rights policy. - Deloitte informed the committee of the audit plan, the scope of the audit and the results of scrutiny carried out. - Review of the auditors' independence and impartiality.
-The audit committee finds that it is clear which assignments Deloitte takes on in addition to auditing and sees no reason to question the accounting firm's impartiality.
+- The company's financial reporting, including interim reports, the corporate governance report and annual report. - Compliance with the group's internal control and risk management processes and review of the overall risk analysis for the group. - Information provided by the following functions and departments on their work: People & Organisational Development, Security, Growth, Accounting/ Tax, Supply Chain and Business Tech. - The transfer pricing model, tax matters and matters relating to customs. - Follow-up on previous discussions on privacy, including GDPR. - Follow-up on H&M Group policies. - Information provided by Deloitte on the audit plan, the scope of the audit and the results of scrutiny carried out. - Review of the auditors' independence and impartiality.
+The audit committee agreed it was clear which assignments Deloitte had taken on in addition to auditing and found no reason to question the accounting firm's impartiality.

-A process has been established for non-auditing services to be approved in advance.
+The audit committee has established a process to approve in advance any non-auditing services carried out by the auditors.
 H&M also uses consulting services from other accounting firms and tax advisors.